Last Updated on

 Few Health Problems

-The Pudelpointers have a lifespan of 14 years!
+As mentioned in the first paragraph the Pudelpointers have a lifespan of 11 to 14 years!
 But to keep their life expectancy up that high, you’ll need to be on the lookout for a few potential health issues.

 They are prone to hip dysplasia and epilepsy.
 Both are severe genetic problems, so be on the lookout for initial signs of these diseases.
 As well, speak with your breeder to ensure these issues aren’t bred down to your pup.